Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Empirical Results

 \subsection{RQ-1.
 Effectiveness}

 Table~\ref{tab:rq1} shows the results for across all 16 LLMs (mean) and for three representative models (code, general, and small) for both code generation benchmarks.
-Table~\ref{tab:rq1_full} (appendix) shows the results for all 16 LLMs.
+Table~4 (appendix) shows the results for all 16 LLMs.
 The measures in the header row are discussed in Section~\ref{sec:variables}.
 Figure~\ref{fig:rq1-relationship} shows a scatter plot illustrating the relationship between error and incoherence.

 \textbf{Results}.
 A non-zero incoherence \emph{effectively} detects a non-zero error without access to a ground truth implementation.
 The mean detection rate across all 16 LLMs for MBPP and HumanEval are 69\% and 66\%, respectively.
-There does not seem to be a substantial difference in detection rate between the code-generation specific LLM (Gemini 2.5 Pro) and the general-purpose or the small LLM (GPT-4o, Ministral 8b).
+There does not seem to be a substantial difference in detection rate between the code-generation specific LLM (Gemini 2.5 Pro) and the general-purpose or the small LLM (GPT-4o, Mistral 8b).
 In cases where the incoherence is zero, the mean error is also substantially lower.
 Concretely, the mean error reduces from 30\% to 19\% for MBPP and from 11\% to 5\% for HumanEval (``Undetected Mean Error").
 For the small LLM, the mean error is generally higher than for the other LLMs, but the percentage decrease when incoherence is zero is similar.

-Figure~\ref{fig:rq1-relationship} best illustrates the relationship between error and incoherence for GPT-4o (called \texttt{general} in the table).
-We can clearly see the consequence of the inequality as shown in Theorem~\ref{theorem:incoherence-inequality}.
-The error is usually greater than incoherence for a programming task.
+Figure~\ref{fig:rq1-relationship} best illustrates the relationship between error and incoherence.
+We can clearly see the consequence of the inequality in Theorem~\ref{theorem:incoherence-inequality}.
+Error is usually greater than incoherence for a programming task.
 There are some tasks (on the left of each plot) where incoherence is zero but the error is non-zero.
 For the average LLM, we find a \emph{moderate correlation} between error and incoherence (0.56 for MBPP; 0.69 for HumanEval).
 In Table~\ref{tab:rq1}, for the three LLMs evaluated on HumanEval, we even find a \emph{strong correlation} (gt.
 0.7).

 \result{\textbf{RQ-1}. \emph{A non-zero incoherence effectively detects about two-thirds of the non-zero errors in the absence of a ground truth implementation.
 In cases where the incoherence is zero, the mean error is substantially lower than the average.
 The plot of error and incoherence provides empirical confirmation for our inequality.}}